xuanntm/DSA5208_Project1/REPORTv2.md

     <img src="charts/history/rank0_relu2048_epoch1.log_history.png"  alt="RelU bs2048"  width="45%">
   <div>
   </div>
     A decreasing curve indicates that the model is learning: as iterations progress, the loss function of the sampled data points is getting smaller, meaning the predictions are becoming more accurate.
-The initial step drop indicated rapid learning in the early iterations.
+The initial steep drop indicated rapid learning in the early iterations.

   For Sigmoid  ~ experiment with 5 different batch size at epoch=1

   <div>
     <img src="charts/history/rank0_sigmoid128_epoch1.log_history.png" alt="sigmoid bs128" width="45%">